Andrercouto/SeazoneCase/README.md

 Four of the five given Datasets were scrapped from *Airbnb*.
 The first questions would be:

-- *Do these differents datasets represent the same set of places/appartments?*
+- *Do these different datasets represent the same set of places/appartments?*

 - *If they are, would be usefull - or even possible - to merge them into a condensed dataset, which would contain their most critical information?
 How could it be done?*